Major milestones in Chinese space exploration

-BEIJING, June 17 (Reuters) - China launched a spacecraft on Thursday carrying three astronauts to the main module of the country's space station, its first crewed mission in nearly five years. read more
+BEIJING (Reuters) - China launched a spacecraft on Thursday carrying three astronauts to the main module of the country’s space station, its first crewed mission in nearly five years.

 China’s first full-fledged space station is still under construction.
 When completed, it will be the only rival to the International Space Station (ISS) backed by the United States, Japan and Russia.
 China has never participated in the ISS.